|

 The PEDIATRIC Bellows requires the use of an Adapter, P/N 000A0486, which decreases the ring size down to accommodate the smaller Bellows.
 The Adapter is placed inside the Base Assembly by placing it O-Ring down into the cavity and pushing straight down.
 This Bellows is also placed on the ring with the first convolute over the ring.

-You will start by selecting the proper sized bellows and housing for the patient depending on their weight.
-Small bellows 1 to 40 lbs, adult bellows 40 to 220 lbs, and the XL bellows will do 200 to 440 lbs.
+You will start by selecting the proper sized bellows and housing for the patient depending upon their weight.
+Small bellows 1 to 30 lbs, adult bellows 25 to 220 lbs, and the extra large bellows for 200 to 440 lbs.

 Next you will set the mean airway pressure limit a few cmH2O above what you expect your working airway pressure to be during the case.
 This is a safety measure in the event that they airway pressure rises to the limit you set the machine will terminate the breath and start the exhalation.